AlminChou/PermissionGrantor/README.md

 # PermissionGrantor
-## A library of handles Android's dynamic permissions
+## A kotlin library of handles Android's dynamic permissions